 Additional information is also available by contacting ARRO's Executive Officer at firstname.lastname@example.org

 Shine a Light on Road Safety

-- Illuminations: From Monday 8 to Friday 12 May 2017 key Australian landmarks, including Parliament House in Melbourne, will be illuminated in yellow for road safety
+Illuminations: Monday 30 April to Sunday 6 May iconic landmarks and buildings will be illuminated in yellow for road safety

 In recognition of the long standing relationship between ARRO and Holden, ARRO members are eligible to access a range of extensive discounts on the purchase of new Holden vehicles.
 This offer is only available to Australian individual ARRO members.
 If you would like to access the program, why not join ARRO today!
 Existing ARRO members can access the program via this link.